renpy/renpy/sphinx/source/screens.rst

 Screens are updated at the start of each interaction, and each time an interaction is restarted.

-**Screen code must not cause side effects that are visible from outside the screen.** Ren'Py will run screen code multiple times, as it deems necessary.
-It runs screen code as part of the image prediction process, before the screen is first shown.
-As a result, if screen code has side effects, those side effects may occur at unpredictable times.
+**Screens must not cause side effects that are visible from outside the screen.** Ren'Py will run a screen multiple times, as it deems necessary.
+It runs a screen as part of the image prediction process, before the screen is first shown.
+As a result, if running a screen has side effects, those side effects may occur at unpredictable times.

 A screen has a scope associated with it, giving values to some